chaucerbao/modal.js/README.md

 A simple, tiny modal.

 ## Usage
 Structure your modal similar to the HTML example below.
-There are 4 attributes that Modal.js recognizes:
+There are 3 attributes that Modal.js recognizes:
 - `data-modal` - The modal container
-- `data-modal-dialog` - The dialog box that houses the main content
 - `data-modal-trigger` - Add it to any element(s) to attach a click-handler for opening a modal with the given ID
 - `data-modal-close` - (Optional) Add it to any element(s) to attach a click-handler for closing the modal